Marissa Alexander case: Trials

-Alexander, who had a history of suffering domestic violence from Gray, and had been previously accused of domestic violence herself, and who had recently been released from jail (after having assaulted the father of her child), returned to Gray's house, despite him having a restraining order forbidding her presence at the house, sought self-defense immunity prior to trial but was unsuccessful.
+Alexander, who had a history of suffering domestic violence from Gray, and had been previously accused of domestic violence herself, and who had recently been released from jail, returned to Gray's house, despite him having a restraining order forbidding her presence at the house, sought self-defense immunity prior to trial but was unsuccessful.
 State Attorney Angela Corey met with the defendant and offered her a three-year plea deal.
 Asserting that she acted in self-defense within the bounds of the law, Alexander rejected the offer and took her case to trial.
 A jury convicted her in twelve minutes, and because of the Florida 10-20-Life mandatory minimum statute, she was sentenced to 20 years in prison.
 Alexander was also required to stay away from Gray as part of a court order.

 On September 26, 2013, an appellate court ordered a new trial, finding that the jury instructions in Alexander's trial impermissibly shifted the burden of proof from the prosecution to the defense.
 Alexander was released on bail on November 27, 2013 and required to stay under house arrest.
 Corey announced that she intended to re-prosecute Alexander, this time aiming for three consecutive 20 year sentences, amounting to a mandatory 60-year sentence if Alexander is found guilty in a second trial.

 Marissa Alexander retained legal and investigative assistance during her second trial that she did not prior to her first trial, including a partner at the law firm of Holland & Knight, private investigator Patrick McKenna, and digital collections and forensics through Capsicum Group.

-On January 27, 2015, Alexander was released from a Jacksonville jail under a plea deal that capped her sentence to the three years she had already served.
+On January 27, 2015, Alexander was released from the Montgomery Correctional Center under a plea deal that capped her sentence to the three years she had already served.
 She pleaded guilty to three counts of aggravated assault for firing a shot in the direction of her husband.
 She also agreed to serve two years of house arrest, wearing an ankle monitor.
 She will be allowed to work, attend classes and take her children to school and medical appointments.
 Her case helped to inspire a new state law permitting warning shots in some circumstances.